-cation, 924 Stockton Street; Rev. John Francis, e Metropolitan Baptist Church in charge.
-One bling service and Blble Class is held every Sab-Sabbath School at First Baptist Church at six k p.m.
-The library, consisting of works in the Enand Chinese languages, numbers five hundred volumes.
+Location, 924 Stockton Street; Rev. John Francis, of the Metropolitan Baptist Church in charge.
+One preaching service and Bible Class is held every Sabbath.
+Sabbath School at six o'clock P. M. The library, consisting of works in the English and Chinese languages, numbers five hundred volumes.
+Connected with this is numbers are numbered volumes.
 Connected with this is a school for teaching the Chinese English every evening at seven o'clock, closing with religious exercises.
 All religious services in the Chinese language.

-CONGREGATIONAL.
+CONGREGATIONAL